curationexperts/cypripedium/README.md

     eg. `rvm use --create 2.4.2@cypripedium`
 1. Start redis
     `redis-server &`
     *note:* use ` &` to start in the background, or run redis in a new terminal session
+1. Start sidekiq: `bundle exec sidekiq -d -l tmp/sidekiq.log`
 1. Start the demo server in its own terminal session `bin/rails hydra:server`
 1. Run the first time setup script